 Patients should not return to school or work until the final lesions have crusted.

-All healthy children and susceptible adults should receive 2 doses of live-attenuated varicella vaccine ( see Table: Recommended Immunization Schedule for Ages 0–6 yr and Recommended Immunization Schedule for Ages 7–18 yr).
-Vaccination is particularly important for women of child-bearing age and adults with underlying chronic medical conditions.
+All healthy children and susceptible adults should receive 2 doses of live-attenuated varicella vaccine ( see Table: Recommended Immunization Schedule for Ages 0–6 Years Recommended Immunization Schedule for Ages 0–6 Years and Recommended Immunization Schedule for Ages 7–18 Years Recommended Immunization Schedule for Ages 7–18 Years ).
+Vaccination is particularly important for women of child-bearing age, those at high risk for exposure, and those who have contact with individuals at higher risk for severe disease.
+These include healthcare professionals, teachers, child care workers, and residents and staff of nursing homes or other institutional settings.
 Serologic testing to determine immune status before vaccination in adults is usually not required.
-Although the vaccine may cause chickenpox in immunocompetent patients, disease is usually mild (< 10 papules or vesicles) and brief and causes few systemic symptoms.
+Rarely the vaccine may cause chickenpox lesions in immunocompetent patients, but disease is usually mild (< 10 papules or vesicles) and brief and causes few systemic symptoms.

 Vaccination is contraindicated in

-Pregnant women and those who intend to become pregnant within 1 mo of vaccination (based on Advisory Committee on Immunization Practices recommendations) or within 3 mo of vaccination (based on vaccine labeling)
+Pregnant women and those who intend to become pregnant within 1 month of vaccination (based on Centers for Disease Control and Prevention recommendations) or within 3 months of vaccination (based on vaccine labeling)

 Patients taking high doses of systemic corticosteroids

 After exposure, chickenpox can be prevented or attenuated by intramuscular (IM) administration of varicella-zoster immune globulin (VariZIG).
 Candidates for postexposure prophylaxis include